Why Is My Dog Not Eating?

 How to tell if food quality is the issue: If you offer your dog a new batch of her usual food and she eats it right away, that's usually a giveaway the old batch may have gone bad.
 If you were feeding kibble and try something with similar ingredients and flavors, but in a wet form, this often indicates it's an aroma issue.
 Both scenarios are a little different than having a picky eater.

 If your dog stopped eating, could he just be bored of his food?
 Most likely not, according to Dr. Shmalberg.
 "This appears to be very uncommon without some other factor, like the introduction of new foods or treats," he says.
 "Many dogs are content to eat the same diet for as long as it's offered.
 If a dog doesn't know other options exist, he's pretty unlikely to get bored."
 When a dog suddenly decides he just doesn't want a food anymore, he could have been trained to become picky, or it could be due to something we can't detect, like a slight change in ingredients that alters the flavor.
-As they age, dogs do seem to be more likely to stop eating a food for no apparent reason (more on that below).
+As they age, dogs do seem to be more likely to stop eating a food for no apparent reason.
 Whether this has to do with changing flavors or true boredom is unclear.

 How to tell if boredom is the issue: If your dog appears to get "bored" by his food, switching to a new flavor in his same food or category.
 For example, going from a beef fresh diet to a chicken fresh diet may do the trick.

-Too Many Treats
+Your Dog Gets Too Many Treats

 Treats are pretty much a surefire way to make your dog pickier.
 "Dogs love novelty and when they get a ton of treats, of different types and flavors, they want the same thing from their food," says Dr. Shmalberg.
 And then there are the calories.
 Some standard-sized baked bones pack in 50 calories or more—that's 5 percent of the calories a 50-pound dog with an average activity level needs in a day.
 Add a few of those into the mix, and it's easy to see why a dog might turn down a meal.